MIEMHSE/erlangio/README.md

 ## Introduction

 This is a proof of technology that might show how to connect Erlang VM to Linux kernel device driver.
-The main idea is to connect Erlang application to device driver using memory map file I/O API.
+The main idea is to connect Erlang application to device driver through procfs.
-As for device driver, it is simple misc_device that uses kernel API to map incoming data to file system.
+As for device driver, it is simple misc_device.

 ## Getting the code